 Fountain fixtures, genset wires go missing in Delhi in G20 puzzle for officials

-Some of the goods nicked, such as a sensor unit for a fountain near Pragati Maidan, are as expensive as ₹2.5 lakh, but some, like rubber nozzles, cost just ₹5
+Some of the goods nicked, such as a sensor unit for a fountain near Pragati Maidan, are as expensive as ₹2.5 lakh, but some, like nozzles, cost little

 The thefts set back efforts to give the city a facelift in the run-up to the crucial meeting of global leaders, the officials added.